Ada Crossley

 Ada Jemima Crossley (3 March 1871 – 17 October 1929) was an Australian contralto notable as the first Red Seal recording artist engaged in the US by the Victor Talking Machine Company in 1903.

 Born at Tarraville, Gippsland, Victoria, she was the daughter of Edwards Wallis Crossley (died 11 April 1902), an ironmonger, and Harriette, née Morris, both from Northamptonshire, England.
 Ada was the sixth surviving child in a family of twelve children.

-Crossley's singing in the country met with such appreciation that she was sent to Melbourne to be trained, where Sir Frederic Cowen, (who had come from London to conduct the orchestra at the Melbourne International Exhibition of 1888–9), heard her sing and gave her advice.
-She studied under Madame Fanny Simonsen for singing, and under Alberto Zelman the elder for piano and harmony.

 Afternoon Tea at the Brookmans, c.1895.